 On the production of daily life: the past and future of a neighbourhood is a three-year project designed and delivered by Sol Archer, the first artist invited to participate in Vicinity, Household’s new long-term artist residency programme.

 Sol’s project explores the communities-of-place, time, and the speculative, multiple identities that exist within the Sailortown neighbourhood in Belfast.
-He commenced On the production of daily life: the past and future of a neighbourhood this March by researching the area’s unique history.
-Through interviews and a series of collaborative workshops, he is currently working with intergenerational groups of former and current residents to develop scripts and a new participatory film work.
+He commenced On the production of daily life: the past and future of a neighbourhood in March 2018 by researching the area’s unique history.
+Through interviews and a series of collaborative workshops, he is working with intergenerational groups of former and current residents to develop scripts and a new participatory film work.

 On the production of daily life: the past and future of a neighbourhood is funded by the Mondriaan Foundation and is delivered in collaboration with the Sailortown Regeneration Group, Clanmill Social Housing, DAS (Digital Arts Studios), and Newlodge Arts.

 Sol Archer lives and works between the Netherlands and the UK.
 He studied at the Piet Zwart Institute (2013-2015) and was resident at the Jan van Eyck Academie (2016-2017).
 Recent exhibitions include TULCA, Galway (2016); LODGERS at the MuKHA Antwerp (2015/16); the 19th Sydney Biennial; Cairo Video Festival, Cairo; and Action Field Kodra at the Macedonian Museum of Modern Art (2014)